gatling/frontline-doc/content/reference/current/installation/ansible/index.md

 ```

 {{< alert tip >}}
-Gatling FrontLine depends on Cassandra, it will wait on its availability when starting.
+Gatling Enterprise depends on Cassandra, it will wait on its availability when starting.
 {{< /alert >}}

 {{< alert tip >}}
-Nginx reverse proxy to Gatling FrontLine, but will still start if it is not available.
+Nginx reverse proxy to Gatling Enterprise, but will still start if it is not available.
 {{< /alert >}}

 ## Installation Layout

-Two users will be created, `cassandra` and `frontline`, that will be used by, respectively, Cassandra and Gatling FrontLine.
+Two users will be created, `cassandra` and `frontline`, that will be used by, respectively, Cassandra and Gatling Enterprise.

 {{< alert tip >}}
-If you want a file to be access by Gatling FrontLine (E.g.: private keys), make sure to properly modify its `group:user` to `frontline:frontline`.
+If you want a file to be access by Gatling Enterprise (E.g.: private keys), make sure to properly modify its `group:user` to `frontline:frontline`.
 {{< /alert >}}

 **Installation and configuration directories:**